material-components/material-components-android-compose-theme-adapter/README.md

 # MDC-Android Compose Theme Adapter

-A library that enables reuse of Material themes defined in XML for theming in [Jetpack Compose](https://developer.android.com/jetpackcompose).
+A library that enables reuse of Material themes defined in XML for theming in [Jetpack Compose][compose].

 The basis of theming in Jetpack Compose is the [`MaterialTheme`][materialtheme] composable, where you provide [`ColorPalette`](https://developer.android.com/reference/kotlin/androidx/ui/material/ColorPalette), [`Shapes`](https://developer.android.com/reference/kotlin/androidx/ui/material/Shapes) and [`Typography`](https://developer.android.com/reference/kotlin/androidx/ui/material/Typography) instances containing your styling parameters: